RESTyard/RESTyard/README.md

 ```

 Note:
-Siren specifies that to trigger an action a array of parameters is posted to the action route.
-To avoid wrapping parameters in a array class there is the SingleParameterBinder for convenience.
+Siren specifies that to trigger an action an array of parameters should be posted to the action route.
+To avoid wrapping parameters in an array class there is the SingleParameterBinder for convenience.

-A valid JSON for this route would looklike this:
+A valid JSON for this route would look like this:
 ``` json
 [{"CreateCustomerParameters":
 	{